9bitofcode/hourly-echo/CONTRIBUTING.md

 - Fill the "Ready for review" template so that we can review your PR.
 This template helps reviewers understand your changes as well as the purpose of your pull request.
 - Don't forget to [link PR to issue][12] if you are solving one.
 - Enable the checkbox to [allow maintainer edits][13] so the branch can be updated for a merge.
-  Once you submit your PR, a 9bitofcode team member will review your proposal.
+  Once you submit your PR, a codinasion team member will review your proposal.
 We may ask questions or request for additional information.
 - We may ask for changes to be made before a PR can be merged, either using [suggested changes][14] or pull request comments.
 You can apply suggested changes directly through the UI.
 You can make any other changes in your fork, then commit them to your branch.
 - As you update your PR and apply changes, mark each conversation as [resolved][15].
 - If you run into any merge issues, checkout this [git tutorial][16] to help you resolve merge conflicts and other issues.

 ### Your PR is merged

-Congratulations :tada::tada: The 9bitofcode team thanks you :sparkles:
+Congratulations :tada::tada: The codinasion team thanks you :sparkles:

 Once your PR is merged, your contributions will be publicly visible on the [twitter.com/hourly_echo][1]